12 Feb 2018

 "We all need to be artists, philosophers, and scientists at the same time, but with our own specialisation" - Sameer Rawjee

 To help children achieve this, Nick says that parents must understand that it’s critical that children have “certain experiences and build certain attitudes” with education providing them with the knowledge.
 Parents need to help their children find this balance.
 “It's this blend between the left and the right brain, the rational and the intuitive, most great innovators need that balance”, explains Nick.

 Opportunities in education

-Sameer points to “immersive learning" as an opportunity that entrepreneurs to take advantage of.
+"The rate of change will be so fast in the next couple of decades that you can’t stop learning when you finish university," says Nick, citing the need for “continuous learning” for adults.
+Sameer points to “immersive learning" as another opportunity for entrepreneurs.
 It’s no longer enough for students at a coding school, for example, to be taught by coders or academics, but rather by an engineer in a tech company.
-While business schools bring in external experts all the time to teach real world application, schools don’t do this.
+While business schools bring in external experts all the time to teach real-world application, schools don’t do this.

 The classroom of the future

 Summing up the requirements for the schools of the future, Nick highlighted the importance of children learning:

 - Attitudinal formation - values, beliefs, and points of view in addition to relational, experiential learning which develops skills.

 - New skills – children should be taught new skills like e-gaming and coding which they won’t get in a classroom.
 The youth needs to be exposed to a broader set of experiences and social interactions in order to get the skills required for the new world.